 Restaurants in Norwich- Farmyard Review

 Want to visit a lovely, relaxing city that also happens to have a wide range of exciting and quality places to eat?
-Read on for our recommendations for restaurants in Norwich.
+We love Norfolk.
+Whether its fish and chips at the Norfolk coast or a visit to one of the great restaurants in Norwich.

 Farmyard restaurant, just a stone’s throw away from the excellent Benedicts on you guessed it Saint Benedicts street.
 Our choice of venue was inspired by a favourite food writer describing a chocolate dessert in the Saturday paper a few weeks back.
 These are the the small things that can set you on the path to a good meal.
 Farmyard is a large, light and airy dining room with a superb view into the open kitchen.